 A Reflection on Psalm 90 and the Writings of Dietrich Bonhoeffer —

-It’s May and that means another school year is winding down and kids are off to summer jobs.
+It’s May and that means another school year is winding down.
+Kids are off to summer jobs.
 I have two sons doing internships this summer.
 I know it’s important that kids learn to work and be self-sustaining, but there’s a little part of me that mourns their entry into the adult workforce.
 No more extended periods of downtime, no more sleeping in.
 They are up at the crack of dawn, through the morning routine, and off to work by 7am, Monday through Friday.
 They are learning the reality of long-term work, giving their all from 8 to 5.
 But I’m sure that when the clock hits 5pm and they’re done for the day, they are happiest…off to the hikes through the woods , couch time with the feet up, or socializing with friends.

 I sympathize with my sons as they learn the daily grind.
 I like my job and generally look forward to it, but there is still a side of me that prefers dawdling in the flower garden even if it means being a little late at the office.
 Like them, I struggle with doubts and fears that perhaps the time I’m investing in my job is not time well spent.
 Life’s speedometer rises a few notches when we accelerate onto the 40-hour work week highway, and before long, we’ve aged and left a significant chunk of our existence within the four walls of work.
 None of us want to get to the end of our life and have nothing but status reports and project records to show for it.
-We are all looking for something more than that, and it’s troubling when we don’t have the answers.
+We look for something more than that, and it’s troubling when we don’t have the answers.

 Several things I’ve been reading recently offer help.
 They come from Dietrich Bonhoeffer’s phenomenal work, Life Together, plus Psalm 90 and a few other treasures from the Bible…timeless words that validate our time at the office, explain the reality and purpose of the daily grind, and offer encouragement for the laborer.